Rand1tch/schedule-reboot/README.md

 # schedule-reboot
-You can schedule the reboot date and time, year.
+This Bash script is designed to schedule a server restart at a specified date and time.
 ## Using
 `$ git clone https://github.com/Rand1tch/schedule-reboot`